THE-BWC/XenForo/README.md

 # XenForo Container Repo
-Repository for all Xenforo Containers and they Docker files.
+Repository for all Xenforo Containers and their Docker files.

 ### Container Images
 All container images can be found under the Packages tab.